 - Research: Encourage students to research savings options from one or more financial institutions.
 What interest rate is paid on basic savings accounts?
 Can more interest be earned with a certain deposit amount?
 What are the requirements for opening a certificate of deposit and what interest rates are offered?
-Do they offer money market savings accounts, and, if so, what are the terms? - Family: Nearly half of all American families have not saved money for retirement.
-Encourage students to talk to a retired family member about what they did to prepare for retirement and if they wish they'd done anything differently. - Technology: Invite students to view a future version of themselves using an online tool or mobile app.
-Many photo and social media apps have filters that will age people, as well.
+Do they offer money market savings accounts, and, if so, what are the terms? - Family: Nearly half of all American families have not saved money for retirement.1 Encourage students to talk to a retired family member about what they did to prepare and if they wish they'd done anything differently. - Technology: Invite students to view a future version of themselves using an online tool or mobile app such as Aging Booth (Android, iOS).
 Research suggests that if individuals imagine what they will look like when they are older, they are more likely to save for the future.